Suebi: Roman Pannonia

 The Ravenna Cosmography, a much later document which used sources that are in many cases now lost, indicates that a Marcannori people (Marcannorum gens) lived in the mountainous southwest of Pannonia near the Sava river.
 A Sava or Suavia province between the Sava and Drava rivers continued to exist during the time when the Ostrogoths ruled Italy, and may have been named after these Suebi (Suavi).

-It is possible that the Suebi moved into this more southern area after the defeat of Hunimund, or they may have been a separate group.
+The date and circumstances of the Suebian settlement in this more southerly region are uncertain.
+Lotter associated a substantial movement of Suebi from northern Pannonia into the Sava region with the power vacuum created after the departure of the Valamir Ostrogoths around 471/472, and identified these settlers mainly as Marcomanni-Suebi.
+Castritius, however, considered this date too late and suggested that substantial Suebian settlement in the Sava region may already have taken place during Hunnic rule or shortly after the collapse of Hunnic power after 453.

 During the Ostrogothic period, these Suebi were legally distinguished from the native populations under the term "old barbarians" (antiqui barbari), which also distinguished them from the new arrivals, the Goths.
 Unusually, they were legally permitted to marry provincial residents and could therefore become part of the land-owning class.
 Some scholars believe these were descendants of the Christian Marcomanni of Queen Fritigil.
 During the time of Theoderic the Great a group of Alemanni crossed the Alps with cattle and wagons to seek refuge with these antiqui barbari.
 Procopius noted that in 537 the Ostrogoths recruited an army of these Suebi to launch an attack against areas held by the Eastern Roman empire.
 In 540 Ostrogothic rule in the Sava region came to an end, and the Suebi came under the authority of the Eastern Roman emperor Justinian.
 Many of the Suebi who remained in the Pannonian region are believed to have taken up a Lombardic identity after the defeat of the Ostrogoths, and many may therefore have subsequently entered Italy with the Suebian Lombards.
 The region subsequently came under the control of the Pannonian Avars, and it is probably during this period that Slavic languages eventually became dominant in the areas where the Quadi had lived.

 Integration into the Lombards

 Many Suebi from the Danubian region were assimilated into the Langobards (Lombards), who had themselves long ago been counted among the Suebian peoples in first and second century Roman ethnography.
 In the 6th century, the Langobards were no longer referred to as Suebi, but they apparently absorbed Suebi during their time in the Middle Danubian, including some from the southern Suavian part of Pannonia.
 When the Lombards entered Italy after 568, Suebi were among the groups who joined them, and formed part of their realm in Italy.

+According to Lotter, an important stage in this process occurred around 526/527, shortly after the death of Theoderic the Great, when the Lombard king Wacho crossed the Danube and brought the Suebi of Upper Pannonia under his rule.